anastuart/thesis/extra_stuff/dumping_ground.md

 ### ICA

+ICA was unable to be applied to PSG data.
+Although ICA is effective in removing artefacts in short recordings of a stationary subject, it is unable to process PSG recordings as signal sources are variable over the course of the night.
+Furthermore, the temporal variability of brain activity across sleep stages prevents ICA from being able to reliably differentiate between artefacts and brain activity.
+As ICA was unable to be applied to PSG, this data is contaminated by non-brain activity, however as the data was visually cleaned for artefacts and interpreted with acknowledgement of artefact contamination, it was still used.

 ICA estimates how indepedent the estimated sources are Attempts to make the sources as indepentent as possible can use components to subtract the artefact from the data